 - Startups – Startups need fast and reliable software for all sorts of business purposes.
-To stay firm in their approach, startups need to use a single CRM tool that gives the team more time to focus on business and product development.
+To stay firm in their approach, startups need to use CRM system that gives the team more time for strategy initiatives and product development.

-- Small Businesses – If you want to grow your business, you must have the right tools for your workflow.
-The size of your business shouldn’t be an obstacle to use a CRM software.
+- Small businesses – If you want to grow your business, you must have the right tools for your workflow.
+The size of your business shouldn’t be an obstacle to use CRM for small businesses.

-- Enterprise – Every action should lead to closing deals.
-But, big businesses want to close big deals.
+- Enterprises – Every action should lead to closing deals.
+However, big businesses want to close big deals.
 This requires a bigger sales team and a vast pool of prospects.
 CRM software can be essential if you want to have an organized, clear and resolute sales process.

 Based on the business type, CRM systems can be used in:

 - B2B – In the B2B segment, especially if you run a SaaS business, you’ll need to be in a constant outbound process.
 You have emails to send, you have to track subscriptions, set up product demos.
-A CRM tool can help you manage all that information from one place.
+CRM tools can help you manage all that information from one place.